-An installment sale is a sale of property for which you’ll receive at least one payment after the tax year in which the sale occurs.
-If you realize a gain on an installment sale, you may be able to report part of your gain when you receive each payment.
+If you make money, or realize a gain, from an installment sale, you may be able to report part of your gain when you receive each payment.
 Installment method rules don't apply to sales that result in a loss.